 - Installing custom modules is not easy

-OctoberCMS is a free, open-source PHP CMS that a great many company websites have been built on.
+OctoberCMS is a free, open-source PHP CMS based on Laravel framework.
 The CMS is flexible, simple, and ready to deliver retina-ready websites and apps.

 - Own community